 The government therefore intends to disapply certain information requirements in the CCA that could lead to poor consumer outcomes for BNPL agreements.
 The FCA will consult on bespoke rules aiming to ensure that users are given this information in a way that is tailored to the online setting in which BNPL products are generally used.

 The consultation ends on 29 November.
 After reviewing feedback, the government will bring forward legislation as soon as possible.
 The draft legislation sets a ‘Regulation Day’ which is 12 months from the legislation being made.
 In the intervening period, the FCA will consult upon and finalise new rules to apply from ‘Regulation Day’.
-During this period, there will also be a window for firms to register for the Temporary Permission Regime which allows unauthorised firms to continue to operate their BNPL lending until their application for full authorisation has been
+During this period, there will also be a window for firms to register for the Temporary Permission Regime which allows unauthorised firms to continue to operate their BNPL lending until their application for full authorisation has been processed.

 If you would like to read about the background on these changes, see here.